Favela

-Favela ([faˈvɛlɐ]) is an umbrella name for several types of working-class neighborhoods in Brazil.
+Favela ([faˈvɛlɐ]) is an umbrella name for several types of impoverished neighborhoods in Brazil.
 The term, which means slum or ghetto, was first used in the Slum of Providência in the center of Rio de Janeiro in the late 19th century, which was built by soldiers who had lived under the favela trees in Bahia and had nowhere to live following the Canudos War.
-Some of the first settlements were called bairros africanos (African neighborhoods).
+Some of the last settlements were called bairros africanos (African neighborhoods).
 Over the years, many former enslaved Africans moved in.
 Even before the first favela came into being, poor citizens were pushed away from the city and forced to live in the far suburbs.

 Most modern favelas appeared in the 1970s due to rural exodus, when many people left rural areas of Brazil and moved to cities.
 Unable to find places to live, many people found themselves in favelas.
 Census data released in December 2011 by the Brazilian Institute of Geography and Statistics (IBGE) showed that in 2010, about 6 percent of the Brazilian population lived in favelas and other slums.
 Favelas are located in 323 of the 5,565 Brazilian municipalities.
+The 2022 Census indicated that there were 12,348 favelas and urban communities, with 16,390,815 individuals, or 8.1% of the country's population.
+However, as one report states, "There is inherent difficulty to measure these territories as they are extremely dynamic and, to a great extent, do not have either officially established boundaries or registered housing units."